 Figure 8.
-Remaining points and removal of slants
+Removing the slants

 It can be proven that the fix-point iterative solution to Eq.
-28 in [6] (see Appendix A), which is the equation where the interference function is used, cannot have any solution during the slants.
+28' in Appendix A, which is the equation where the interference function is used, cannot have any solution during the slants.

-Theorem 3 Equation 28 in [6] cannot have a solution at a time t where any approximate interference function has a derivative greater than or equal to one.
+Theorem 3 Equation 28' cannot have a solution at a time t where any approximate interference function has a derivative greater than or equal to one.

-Proof reference The theorem is proved in Appendix C.
+Proof reference The theorem is proved in Appendix A.